SparrOSDeveloperTeam/yoes-nds-cheat-database/README.md

 ## Supported Games

 You will find that the graph below lists all games compatible with the WFC hack.
+(Pokemon is not available right now due to missing header info)

 | Game Title | NTSC-U | NTSC-J | PAL | Other |
 | :--- | :---: | :---: | :---: | :--- |